bioexcel/2020-10-cp2k_qmmm_intro/session_1/Session1_exercise.md

 the project name, the type of simulation to be run, the amount of output required, the simulation random seed, etc.).
-The [FORCE_EVAL](https://manual.cp2k.org/cp2k-7_1-branch/CP2K_INPUT/FORCE_EVAL.html) section is where the simulation parameters (forces, energies, atom types, *etc.) are defined.
+The [FORCE_EVAL](https://manual.cp2k.org/cp2k-7_1-branch/CP2K_INPUT/FORCE_EVAL.html) section is where the simulation parameters (forces, energies, atom types, *etc*.) are defined.
 The final section will depend on the type of simulation you are trying to run -- simulations where you expect movement (*e.g.* geometry optimisations) will need a